-When asked what the best time to contact a locator would be, both Emily and Noel insisted that beginning three months out is best and provides enough time for you and your locator to get to know each other.
+When asked what the best time to contact a locator would be, the Market Leaders insisted that it’s best to begin your search three months to give you and your locator enough time to get to know each other.
 60 days out is an acceptable time to start as well.
 Although you miss the extra time to thoroughly educate your locator on your ideal apartment, you can immediately start looking at viable options and touring within two months of moving.
 According to Noel, there is no such thing as starting too early, but there is such a thing as beginning too late.
-ASAP moves are among the most difficult and expensive says Emily, “It’s hard to find something under $1800-$1900 for an asap move.”
+ASAP moves are among the most difficult and expensive.

 Select your city below and complete our 60-second webform to get connected with an agent: